moogly

 Houndstooth Squares Blanket - folded gray and white crochet blanket on an off-white fur rug.

-The pattern for the Houndstooth Squares Blanket is written a little differently - because it's just 2 stitches, and a 2 row repeat, there's really no need to spell out every row.
+The pattern for the Houndstooth Squares Blanket is written a little differently.
 Be sure to read all the notes and info before you begin, and you'll end up loving this blanket as much as I do!

 Houndstooth Squares Blanket - free crochet pattern on Moogly featuring Red Heart Comfort Chunky!